auth0-samples/auth0-pnp-exampleco-timesheets/README.md

 The sample includes:
 - An [API](https://github.com/auth0-samples/auth0-pnp-abc-timesheets/tree/master/timesheets-api) with a `POST /timesheet` endpoint, used to add timesheet entries.

 - A Cron job that adds timesheets using the `POST /timesheet` endpoint and an Access Token retrieved by Auth0, following the client's authentication.

 The implementation will use Auth0 and the OAuth 2.0 Client Credentials Grant flow.

+In order to keep this sample simple, and focus on the authentication and authorization part of the implementation, a single hard-coded timesheet entry is sent from the process to the API.
+Also, the result is printed in the console, something you wouldn't do with a server running process.
+The API parses the request and echoes some of the information back as response.

+## Run the sample

 In order to use this sample you need to [sign up](https://auth0.com/signup) for you free Auth0 account.

+Each sample's README has information on the prerequisites and the configuration values that should be updated.
+Make sure you review them.

+To run the Node API and the Python process:

+- Navigate to the API's folder and run `node server`
+- Navigate to the Python folder and run `python cron.py`

 ## What is Auth0?